einverne/dotfiles/README.md

 	# under macOS, install applications by brew
 	make mac

 Log out and log in again, zinit will install all plugins automatically.
-If you tried to edit file by vi, the vim-plug will install all plugins automatically.
+If you use vi to edit file at first time, the vim-plug will install all vim plugins automatically.

 ## Termux setup
 Install dependency first: